discretize/discretize-guides/guides/what-should-i-play/index.md

 The <Specialization name="Scourge" text="Condi Scourge"/> is an easy to learn build that provides access to good off-support tools, can be augmented to provide the means to provide a safety net at an acceptable dps loss with the Blood Magic traitline (without any stat changes), and can place conditions/cc on multiple targets simultaneously with its shades and <Skill name="Epidemic" />.
 Due to large amounts of self-produced <Condition name="Vulnerability"/> and <Boon name="Might"/> in combination with its other tools it can help

-<Specialization name="Scourge" text="Condi Scourge"/> has multiple offensive control skill options: (<Control name="Pull"/>, boon corruptions for <Instability name="No Pain, No Gain"/>, <Condition name="Blinded"/>, <Condition name="Immobile"/>, etc.) <Specialization name="Scourge" text="Condi Scourge"/> and can modify itself to fit many given situations in fractals.
+The <Specialization name="Scourge" text="Condi Scourge"/> has multiple offensive control skill options: (<Control name="Pull"/>, boon corruptions for <Instability name="No Pain, No Gain"/>, <Condition name="Blinded"/>, <Condition name="Immobile"/>, etc.) <Specialization name="Scourge" text="Condi Scourge"/> and can modify itself to fit many given situations in fractals.

 This build also does not have a formal rotation, and instead has a prioritization for its skills making it easy to focus on side objectives and quickly pick up where you left off in dealing damage.